ofimikfra/MontyHallSimulation/README.md

 # MONTY HALL PYTHON SIMULATION
+> As part of a Mathematical Exploration Paper – "Solving the Monty Hall Problem Through Bayesian Decision Theory and Mathematical Modelling"

 This program simulates three different variations of the Monty Hall Problem:
 - Original Monty Hall